First time starting your TOEFL Reading practice? You’re not alone.

 All 4 places should mention, or be related to, the major point.

 Don’t get bogged down in all the supporting details of the passage.
-Learn to skim for all the key points and identify the main point.
+Learn to skim for all the key points and identify the main idea.

 Let me know if you’d like to take a closer look at the above 4 places from a reading passage in the comments below.

-Practice telling your main points apart from the details!
+Practice telling your main ideas apart from the details!

 Keep your eyes on the prize, and let’s move on to the next exercise.